nowei/advent-of-code/2025/README.md

 Then I added a heuristic where the pair of coordinates had to have an area at least as big as the largest pair we have seen so far.
 My final runtime was around 150s.

 I imagine that there's a way to do this by storing a representation of the shape in 90k rows and checking every possible pair of points.
 But what that is escapes me at the moment.

+Then I read a comment saying that you can compress the shape by mapping the x coordinates to the index of a sorted list of the x coordinates and the same for the y coordinates.
+The shape looks like a diamond with a part cut out.